joemaddalone/gridset/README.md

 	cx: center x coordinate of the row,
 	cy: center y coordinate of the row,
 	ci: index of the row,
-	cells: a flat array of all of the cells in the row
+	cells: an array of the cells in the row
 }
 ```